albertanguyen/Twitter-Clone.github.io/README.md

 [//]: #  (Describe any challenges encountered while building the app.)

 ## Version 1.0.1
+Modified twitter template with our own logo (for fun!)

 ## Version 1.0.0
 Inherite the <a href="https://github.com/jvadillo/twitter-bootstrap">Twitter bootstrap Clone</a> from <a href="https://github.com/jvadillo">Jon</a>